Ambiguity: Lexical ambiguity

 The lexical ambiguity of a word or phrase applies to it having more than one meaning in the language to which the word belongs.
 "Meaning" here refers to whatever should be represented by a good dictionary.
 For instance, the word "bank" has several distinct lexical definitions, including "financial institution" and "edge of a river".
 Or consider "apothecary".
 One could say, "I bought herbs from the apothecary".
 This could mean one actually spoke to the apothecary (pharmacist) or went to the apothecary (pharmacy).

 The context in which an ambiguous word is used often makes it clearer which of the meanings is intended.
 If, for instance, someone says, "I put $100 in the bank", most people would not think someone used a shovel to dig in the mud.
 However, some linguistic contexts do not provide sufficient information to make a used word clearer.

 Lexical ambiguity can be addressed by algorithmic methods that automatically associate the appropriate meaning with a word in context, a task referred to as word-sense disambiguation.

 The use of multi-defined words requires the author or speaker to clarify their context and sometimes elaborate on their specific intended meaning (in which case, a less ambiguous term should have been used).
 The goal of clear, concise communication is that the receiver(s) have no misunderstanding about what was meant to be conveyed.
 An exception to this could include a politician whose "weasel words" and obfuscation are necessary to gain support from multiple constituents with mutually exclusive conflicting desires from their candidate of choice.
 Ambiguity is a powerful tool of political science.

 More problematic are words whose multiple meanings express closely related concepts.
 "Good", for example, can mean "useful" or "functional" (That's a good hammer), "exemplary" (She's a good student), "pleasing" (This is good soup), "moral" (a good person versus the lesson to be learned from a story), "righteous", etc. "I have a good daughter" is not clear about which sense is intended.
 The various ways to apply prefixes and suffixes can also create ambiguity ("unlockable" can mean "capable of being opened" or "impossible to lock").

 Semantic and syntactic ambiguity

-Which is wet: the food, or the cat?
+Is this sign saying there’s food for wet cats, or wet food for cats?

-Semantic ambiguity occurs when a word, phrase, or sentence, taken out of context, has more than one interpretation.
-In "We saw her duck" (example due to Richard Nordquist), the words "her duck" can refer either:
+Semantic ambiguity occurs when a word, phrase, or sentence has more than one possible interpretation.
+For example, in the sentence "We saw her duck", the phrase "her duck" is ambiguous and can mean: